CBroemse/SimilaritYWriter20/README.md

       e.g*> listBackofHead = map show [1..1978419655660313589123979]
          *> lineTerror= map show [[1..1978419655660313589123979]]

- a certain somone knew anyway ;) but the proposition above is a relation between 19 and the floating numbers ?!.
-The number above is 19^19 which is a prime group limit. ( 19 is special with prime numbers:)
+ above is a relation between 19 and the floating numbers ?!.
+The number above is 19^19.
+ If we would define prime number groups until 19 ( 19 is special with prime numbers:)
- Thus below, the beginnig three digits of any possible prime number group until 19, 2_3_5_to 1
+ , the beginnig three digits of any possible prime number group until 19, would be 2 3 5 making 1 step on the sieve below..

   Is there a way to 'leapfrog' the shortest path whithout reading every atom of boneist?